inderpal2406/markdown/README.md

 Italic letters can be typed using a single `*` in start and end of the words.
 For example,<br>
 *This is Italic text*

+## How to quote text?
+We can quote text by denoting a `>` in the start.
+For example,<br>
+Gandhiji said,
+>Future depends on what we do today.

 ## How tostrike through a text?
 We can strike through a text by typing `~~text_to_be_striked_through~~`.
 For example,<br>
 ~~This text was written by mistake.~~